mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 Capitalize individual job titles when referencing to a specific role.
 Don't capitalize when referring to the role in general terms.

 - Our new Marketing Manager starts today.
-- All the managers ate pizza.
+- All the managers ate donuts.

 Don't refer to someone as a “ninja,” “rockstar,” or “wizard” unless they literally are one.